phil-daniel/MMSS-Maximum-Matching/README.md

 ## Usage Instructions

-This implementation can be used by including the `MMSS-Maximum-Matching.h` header file and then creating an edge stream and calling the `getMMSSApproxMaximumMatching()` function, as is shown in the example below.
+This algorithm can be used by including the `MMSS-Maximum-Matching.h` header file in your code and then creating an edge stream and calling the `getMMSSApproxMaximumMatching()` function, as is shown in the example below.

 ```cpp
 #include "MMSS-Maximum-Matching.h"